cjsommer/cjsommer.github.io/_drafts/2017-11-21-stairway-to-rds-sqlserver-step1-account.md

 [![Billing Alarm][img_aws_billing_alarm]][url_aws_billing_alarm]

 # Step 3 - Create an IAM user (optional)
 When you signed up for the AWS account you did create an initial user.
 That is what is known as the root user.
 It has full access to all things inside AWS, including billing.
 This user should be protected and only used when absolutely necessary.
 One practice I follow is to never use the root user for day-to-day care and feeding of my AWS environment.
-AWS gives you the ability to create IAM users and roles for managing security in your AWS environment.
+So how do you do this, you may ask?
+It just so happens that AWS gives you the ability to create additional users for managing your AWS resources.
+These are called IAM users.
+You also have access to IAM roles to help manage Role Based Access Control (RBAC) in your AWS subscription.
 This gives us very granular control over privileges.

 I marked this step as optional because if you're the only person using your AWS account then it really doesn't matter, but I think it's nice to get used to some of the recommended practices right out of the gate.

 You can create IAM users from the [IAM User Creation][url_aws_create_iam_user] screen.
+Just click the "Add User" button and follow the wizard to create an IAM user.

 [![IAM User Creation][img_aws_create_iam_user]][url_aws_create_iam_user]

 # Conclusion
+So that's it for episode 1 of the Stairway to AWS series.
+At this point you have an AWS account (free tier), billing alarms to make sure you don't get any surprise bills, and an IAM user to manage your account.
+You're on your way.
+Stay tuned because next time we'll be firing up our first RDS SQL Server instance!
+Good times!

 ## Series Index
 - Signing up and configuring an AWS IAM user (this post)
 - Creating an RDS SQL Server using the AWS console
-- Configuring RDS SQL Server
+- Configuring an RDS SQL Server
-- Monitoring RDS SQL Server
+- Monitoring an RDS SQL Server
 - Using the AWS cli
 - Using AWSPowerShell
 - DevOps - Intro to using [Terraform][url_terraform] to manage your RDS Infrastructure
 - TBD...